jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

 - [ ] the car test class - the "test suite" - what if you have multiple test files?
 - [ ] play around with binding for constants
 - [ ] definition of methods and ability to run methods defined afterwards (in closures - it works, in normal 'procedural' code it doesn't)
+- [ ] when an explicit block is defined in a method, why does it not adhere to strict arity rules?  i.e., why is it not necessary to pass a block in as an argument? (e.g., practiceProblems #6)
+- [ ] should 'explicit blocks' be called 'procs' instead?
+Since they're technically converted via the `&`

 To review: